top of page

 "Don't worry he'll tell you."

 This certainly rings true and in all my adventures I have had the uncanny ability to meet and befriend my fellow tykes, probably better than when I am actually in Yorkshire.
 I think we should start setting up outposts, Yorkshiretowns in a similar manner to Chinatowns, where you can get all-you-can-eat roasts, good ale, and have a grump about "if it ain't Yorkshire, it's shite" with other people who understand grumpiness as a subtle art and a form of bonding humour, and not simply being negative.
 It's a subtle dance.
-Admittedly one neither party wants to participate in, but you can point that out to your fellow moody shuffler and now you have common ground.
+Admittedly, one neither party wants to participate in, but you can point that out to your fellow moody shuffler and now you have common ground.

 With these thoughts circling my head I let myself sink into it, to explore it through work, to spend some time immersed in it, bathing in it, potentially wallowing in it even.

 I decided to make my first map looking into a region (rather than a whole country) focusing on wonderful Yorkshire, which has one of the country's greatest concentrations of myth and folklore.
-Initially, it was going to be one of my usual 'Mythical Beasts of...' maps but I found there were stories I wanted to include that didn't quite fit under that umbrella.
+Initially, it was going to be one of my usual 'Mythical Beasts of...' maps, but I found there were stories I wanted to include that didn't quite fit under that umbrella.
 It is my most jam-packed map yet, featuring approximately 50 stories - I usually try to cut it off around 35 as it balances better, but I found it hard to cut back that far.
 These stories are of home and even cutting down to 50 was painful.
 But when you have many stories competing for space on the page, you have to kill some darlings.
-Fortunately, Yorkshire is a big slab of a place which made squeezing so much in possible.
+Fortunately, Yorkshire is a big slab of a shape which made squeezing so much in possible.

 Ok, enough of the nuts and bolts - there's nothing as gip-inducing as a creative talking too much about "the process".
 Let us get into the stories, and you may want to bookmark this page as I warn you in advance, this is a loooooong post.
 I was aiming to make a little book/zine to accompany this map but the want to have the map out in time for Yorkshire Day was too great.
 I may revisit the book/zine idea as I have written a lot of it and I have some ideas for articles exploring themes and places.
 But for now here is the map.

 I'd like to thank everyone for their ongoing support to keep this project going.
-And if you would like to pick up a copy of this map (or one of our other fine maps) for yourself or that special Yorkshire person in your life, click the banner.
+And if you would like to pick up a copy of this map (or one of our other fine maps) for yourself or that special Yorkshire person in your life, click the button below.
 Heck if you want to buy one to literally shove how great Yorkshire is in someone else's face, that works too.

 Auld Betty

-The particular witch that he suspected was known locally as Auld Betty, and his intention to catch her would be made trickier as she was known to shape-shift into the form of a black cat.
+The particular witch that he suspected was known locally as Auld Betty, and his intention to catch her would be made trickier since she was known to shape-shift into the form of a black cat.
 He knew he would need to trick her into revealing herself.
 He'd need to be sure; you can't go around accusing innocent cats of being witches, that would be mad.
 And he wasn't mad, though he wasn't feeling great after eating all that grass.

 One night, he lit his fire, set a cake to cook on it, pulled up a chair, grabbed the fire poker and waited.
-As if waking from a daydream, he snapped back to reality aware of the pops, crackles and fragrant smoke from the fire.
+As if waking from a daydream, he snapped back to reality, aware of the pops, crackles and fragrant smoke from the fire.
 There sat the cat silhouetted by the gentle flames and smoke.

 "Cake burns," said the cat.